touyu/devcontainers-notifier/README.md

 These scripts can be used with Claude Code to send native macOS notifications when specific events occur.
 To use them with Claude Code:

+1. Copy the script you want to use to your own project
-1. Configure Claude Code to use the hook scripts
+2. Configure Claude Code to use the hook scripts
-2. The scripts will automatically send notifications to your Mac when triggered
+3. The scripts will automatically send notifications to your Mac when triggered

 A sample Claude Code Hooks configuration can be found at [`/.claude/settings.json`](https://github.com/touyu/devcontainers-notifier/blob/main/.claude/settings.json) in this repository.